 To capture an occupation's degree of risk and competitiveness, we use three measures.
 For risk, we include an occupation's mortality rate, derived from the Bureau of Labor Statistic's Census of Fatal Occupational Injuries.
-We use information on the number of fatalities for each occupation in 2012, 10 and convert this to a mortality rate using employment information.
-To measure competition, we use a variable from the ONET database.
-ONET is a database produced by the U.S. Department of Labor that has supplanted the DOT in recent years.
-It provides many similar measures of occupational requirements as the DOT, but also has a number of additional characteristics.
-To capture the competitive pressure in an occupation, we use the ONET work context variable "level of competition."
-Finally, to capture the fact that competitiveness may lead men to be more sensitive to prestige (as suggested by Buser et al. 2014), we also include the occupational prestige score proposed by Nakao and Treas (1994).
-This is based on data from the 1989 General Social Survey, in which respondents were asked to rank occupations on scale of social standing from 1 to 9.
-While the initial scores were based on the 1990 Census occupational coding, we obtain the measures for the 2000 Census occupational coding using data from IPUMS (Ruggles et al., 2010).
+To measure competition, we use the work context variable "level of competition" from the ONET database.
+ONET, produced by the U.S. Department of Labor, has supplanted the DOT in recent years, and provides many similar measures of occupational requirements as well as some additional characteristics.
+Finally, to capture the fact that competitiveness may lead men to be more sensitive to prestige, we also include the occupational prestige score proposed by Nakao and Treas (1994).
+This is based on data from the 1989 General Social Survey, in which respondents were asked to rank occupations on scale of social standing from 1 to 9.14 using employment information.
+The earliest fatalities data are from 1992.
+Because these data are provided for different occupational codes, however, we can only match them to 431 Census 2000 occupations (as opposed to the 468 used in our main analysis.)
+The results are similar if we use the 1992 fatalities information for our 1970 analysis.